nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <!-- @@author A0121643R -->
 ## Marking tasks as done : `mark`
-Marking a task in Do-Do Bird as completed.<br>
+This function allows you to mark a task as completed.<br>

 Format: `mark ID`